 We shake our heads, hold hands, grieve our dead.
 Keep watch, keep safe.
 Promise to keep this last word.

 But there’s something else we keep.
-And what might that be, exactly?
 I can’t seem to find the name for it.

 Certainly we keep heartbreak, misery and death in glass bottles and aluminum cans.

-And yes, we stack heartbreak in boxes, and we stack those boxes into glittering displays, and then we line the interstate with windows that reflect the lights so brightly as to make excruciating heartbreak, from some quiet night-time driving distance, look benign.
+And yes, we stack heartbreak in boxes, and we stack those boxes up in glittering displays, and then we line the interstate with windows that reflect the lights so brightly as to make excruciating heartbreak, from some quiet night-time driving distance, look benign.

-So let’s yes even while the dread and the anguish of it is blaring full-blast like a siren behind their eyes, let’s note how even the dying sometimes pause their grocery carts in front of six-foot tall cardboard displays for Budweiser beer in limited edition Superbowl XXVIII holographic cans.
+Even while the dread and the anguish of it is blaring full-blast like a siren behind their eyes, the dying sometimes pause their grocery carts in front of six-foot tall cardboard displays for Budweiser beer in limited edition Superbowl XXVIII holographic cans.
 Even the dying stare in awe at such colors and symbols, lights and signs, marveling at how the opposites we cannot see now seem not only reconciled but erased by something true, some shelter, some new desire it must surely be safe to entertain.

 Let’s note down in our books beside our beds the date and time of starting over again, while we try to just stay sober from nine-thirty at night to nine-thirty-one at night without giving in to it, while we try to wade through a world that is drowning in it, knowing that we cannot let the surface of the river hit our skin, but unable to stop swimming in it.